 Candida is a genus of yeast containing many different species, several of which are harmless to human health and can be found naturally within our gastrointestinal (GI) tract.
 However, some species such as Candida albicans can cause digestive complaints and wider symptoms, if given the opportunity to overgrow.

 Candida overgrowth is a yeast infection, most commonly caused by C. albicans, which can result in oral or vaginal thrush, disruption of the GI tract and multiple systemic conditions.
+Medically, candida infections are referred to as candidiasis.
+They can affect people of any age, including infants, who typically suffer from oral thrush or nappy rash as a result.

 How does Candida overgrowth occur?